SandwichMitch/Centipede/README.md

 - Pause: Press select on the game screen.
 - Lose: Let the centipede reach the bottom of the screen
 - Win: Beat both levels
-## ADDITIONAL NOTES
-Jared, I am so sorry for this hot mess of a video game.
-I think my logic was so inefficent that it pushed the emulator to the brink that it can't keep up.
-There are so many odd glitches that I cannot even begin to explain or know how to recreate and I do not have enough time to nuke this homework and start over.
-It's so joever.